Private One-On-One Betrayal Trauma Counselling For Spouses Of Sex Addicts With Renown Sex Addiction Therapist In Sydney & Online

 - Set firm boundaries.

-- Prepare for denial, lying, rejection, and anger as a part of sexual addiction.
+- Prepare for denial, lying, rejection, and anger as a part of their sexual addiction.

 - Stay focused and firm.
 NO level of abuse is acceptable.

-- Be aware of your own upheaval and your rightful anger, but be mindful of rage and retaliation.
+- Be aware of your own upheaval and your rightful anger, but be mindful of your rage, or your urge to retaliate.

 - Make your spouse’s commitment to recovery a condition for a possible continuation of your relationship.

-- Get professional support for yourself, allowing you to come to terms with your own emotions in your own time.
+- Get professional support for yourself, allowing you coming to terms with your emotions in your own time.

 - Our spouse support therapy focuses firmly on your personal situation and your own emotional needs.

-- We are here to help you with finding solutions and coming to terms with the injuries of sexual betrayal, and developing healthy dynamics for healing your emotional pain.
+- We are here to help you finding your unique solutions, and coming to terms with your emotional pain.

 ENQUIRE, OR MAKE AN APPOINTMENT FOR SPOUSE SUPPORT COUNSELLING

 Feel welcome and ask questions.
 Get in touch with Heide now, Principal Counsellor and Clinical Sex Therapist at ASAA.
-Call Heide directly (+61) 02 9380 4486 or Book Or Enquire Online or email firstname.lastname@example.org
+Call Heide directly during office hours (+61) 02 9380 4486 or Book Or Enquire Online or email firstname.lastname@example.org